nvda-es/devguides_translation/original_docs/nvdaPy3.md

 3. Add-on developers are asked to start porting their add-ons to Python 3.
 4. A stable version of NVDA powered by Python 3 is released.
 5. Post-transition evaluation should take place, including documenting issues found during field testing, more community outreach and other activities.
+6. If needed, attempts to use Python 3 native features should be attempted.

 Estimated completion date: no later than twelve to fifteen months after pre-transition activities are completed.